sidrashahbaz/specs/patient-administration/manage-home-health-encounter/start-home-health.md

 **Stakeholders:**              Nurse, Physician, Patient , Healthcare Provider

-**Purpose:**                   The main intent of this use case is to reschedule home health encounter.
+**Purpose:**                   The main intent of this use case is to start home health encounter.

 **Pre Condition:**             Nurse must be identified and authenticated.